MorganReilly/MD5_Message_Digest/overview.md

 3. Generate minor modifications _x2_ of _x2_, computing _h(x2)_ for each, checking for matches with any _x1_,  continuing until a match is found.

 #### Memory-less variation of Birthday Attack
 If you remove the memory requirement of Yuvals birthday attack, a deterministic mapping could be used in lieu of the memory aspect which would approximate to a random walk through the hash-value space.
 For this we would expect to encounter a point a second time after O(2^m/2) steps, after which the walk will begin to cycle.
+To implement this, following the above algorithm, let _g(x1, H) = x1_ , which would be a minor modification, determined by the hash-value _H_ of message _x1_ .
+Should _x1_ be fixed, then _g_ should map to a hash-result of the message.
+This search technique is used to find two inputs to _r_ which should collide.
+If _h_ behaves in a random fashion, with a probability of 0.5, then the parity will be different in the output _H_ for the colliding input values.

 ## References
 __Provide a list of references used in your project.
 The